 Moku and Ahupuaa signs are placed around Kauai noting cultural land divisions that were used as part of the history and culture of Kauai and Niihau.
 Check out the link for more information: www.kauainuikuapapa.com

-Kauai’s watershed is an important resource to the daily lives of the people and for its natural beauty. http://hawp.org/why-watersheds-matter/
+Kauai’s watershed is an important resource to the daily lives of the people and is the main reason for Kauai’s natural beauty. http://hawp.org/why-watersheds-matter/

 The capital city of Kauai is Lihue.
 The main airport is Lihue Airport (LIH).

 The currency used is US dollars, credit cards are widely accepted and travelers checks are also accepted at many businesses.